 Shortest train (number of coaches)

-[7/08] WR runs a two-coach passenger train on its NG Kosamba-Umarpada section.
+(12/2021) WR runs a two-coach passenger train on its NG Kosamba-Umarpada section.
 This train, hauled by a ZDM-3 locomotive is IR's shortest, regularly time-tabled service.

 Trains halting at the same station twice

-The 6351/6352 Mumbai CST-Nagercoil Exp. halts at Renigunta, then proceeds to Tirupati where it has a 105-min halt, reverses direction and returns to Renigunta for another halt (20 minutes) and reverses direction yet again to proceed to Nagercoil via Arakkonam.
-This is one of the rare trains to have two halts at the same station on its run.
+In the past the 6351/6352 Mumbai CST-Nagercoil Exp. halted at Renigunta, then proceeded to Tirupati where it had a 105-min halt, reversed direction and returned to Renigunta for another halt (20 minutes) and reversed direction yet again to proceed to Nagercoil via Arakkonam.
+This was one of the rare trains to have two halts at the same station on its run.
 Also the only train to have two direction reversals within a distance of about 10km!

-In the past the 7089/7090 Varanasi- Cochin Express used to do the same thing.
+The 7089/7090 Varanasi- Cochin Express used to do the same thing.
 The history behind this strange route is that there used to be a biweekly Varanasi-Tirupati Exp. and a weekly Varanasi-Cochin Exp. that shared schedules between Varanasi and Renigunta; when the Varanasi-Tirupati Exp. was re-routed to Secunderabad, the other train was adjusted to preserve service to Tirupati.